 Richard Martz is a bitter ex-mage cursed as punishment for the destruction of his previous magical coven.
-Richard is reluctantly drawn back into the word of magic and intrigue when he is approached by Holly Ellefson, daughter of a human mage.
+Richard is reluctantly drawn back into the world of magic and intrigue when he is approached by Holly Ellefson, daughter of a human mage.
 Holly is also part-fey, a bloodline taboo by both custom and treaty.

 Agreeing to protect Holly, Richard pits his erratic, broken magic against the Twin Cities Magical Council.
 As Holly gains control over her fey abilities and the magical powers inherited from her mother, she discovers her family’s deep secrets: secrets the Magical Council would rather stay buried.

 Caught between multiple enemies, Richard and Holly race to unravel the mystery of Holly’s heritage while healing the wounds of Richard’s tragic past, even as the forces arrayed against them tighten their grip, threatening death—or worse—should Richard or Holly fall into their hands.

 This collection of short fiction and poems features all my space opera and science fantasy written to date and collected in one lovely volume for your reading pleasure!

 Memory: Lucza Antreus, a woman whose mind and soul has been placed in a nearly indestructible body, seeks forgiveness and redemption for single-handedly causing the fall of an entire galactic civilization.

 In The Stars They Offer: While exploring a derelict space station, one member of the mission experiences something radically different than her crew-mates.

 Melpomene Run: An emergency courier run to an endangered colony turns deadly for Lt.
 Lisa Cochrane as she uncovers corruption, intrigue, and sabotage all around her.